solehudinmq/pistonqueue/README.md

 ### Consumer

-Consumer is an application to retrieve data from redis stream, and process your business logic by utilizing concurrency in ruby.
+Consumer is an application to retrieve data from message broker, and process your business logic by utilizing concurrency in ruby.
 Here's an example :

 ```ruby
 require 'pistonqueue'